 Rouleau’s best advice?
 Do not pick at a cyst.
 “Despite being sore, it's not meant to come out through the surface and if you attempt to do so, you’ll most certainly have a scar that will linger for months.”
-Rouleau’s rule is that if a whitehead does not form (which will never happen with a cyst), then keep your hands off.
-She recommends applying ice to the cyst to reduce swelling and soreness, and using an acne treatment like Renée Rouleau Anti-Cyst Treatment ($40).
-Need a quick fix?
-Schedule an appointment with your dermatologist to get a cortisone injection into the cyst, which will knock it out in a day or less.
-“Also, if you're prone to cysts in the chin and jawline area, consider cutting back on your dairy intake, as for many, this can be the cause.”
+Rouleau’s rule is that if a whitehead does not form (which she says won't happen with a cyst), then keep your hands off.

 “Whiteheads, or closed comedones, are little clogged bumps under the skin that aren’t red or sore,” Rouleau says.
 “They’re just clogged pores that appear as white, clear, or flesh-colored bumps under the skin.”